 All dogs shed, but some breeds shed more than others.
 If you’re not willing to deal with regular vacuuming and lint rolling, a beagle may not be the right pet for you.

 Beagles are great in an apartment setting if they are given enough exercise.
-It’s essential to spend at least 30 minutes each day, but 1-2 hours is better.
+Spending at least 30 minutes each day is essential, but 1-2 hours is better.
 If you live in a small space, it’s important to get creative with your dog’s exercise routine.

 For example, you can take them on several short walks throughout the day or invest in some fun dog toys that will keep them entertained.
 It’s also important to make sure they have plenty of mental stimulation.
 Games, obedience training, and puzzle toys are great ways to do this.